 Nette Tester 2.2.0 is out

-I didn't write blog article about releasing the 2.1.0.
-The main purpose for that release was to drop support for PHP below 7.1.
-Nobody complained so it looks like as a good step.
+I didn't write a blog article about releasing the 2.1.0.
+The main purpose of that release was to drop support for PHP below 7.1.
+Nobody complained so it looks like a good step.

 New in Tester

 The 2.1.0 version brought one small feature.
 The

 parameter is repeatable, so you can mark separated directories for coverage